jimmys01/rfm69gw/README.md

 * RFM69CW module footprint
 * Two push buttons to RESET and FLASH the board
 * A 2.1 5mm jack for powering with AMS1117-3V3 to power the modules
-* Filtering and pushup resistors and capacitors
+* Filtering and push  up resistors and capacitors
 * A 5 pin header to program it
 * An edge footprint for an SMA or RP-SMA antenna